-Lynn K. Gordon, MD, PhD

-Senior Associate Dean, Equity and

-Diversity Inclusion
+David McIntosh, PhD Vice Dean for Justice, Equity and Diversity Inclusion

-Anja Paardekooper, DrsSenior Associate Dean, Finance and Administration
+Anja Paardekooper, Drs Senior Associate Dean, Finance and Administration

 B. EDUCATION LEADERSHIP:

 To improve health and healthcare, the David Geffen School of Medicine is committed to creating world leaders in health and science, discovering the basis for health and cures for disease, optimizing health through community partnerships, and healing humankind one patient at a time.
 The Education Leadership Team believes that a diverse, anti-racist student body is an integral part of education and is essential to the development of our future physicians, scientists and leaders.
 Students at the David Geffen School of Medicine at UCLA are involved in service to the community and demonstrate a firm commitment to the humanistic, ethical, legal and cultural aspects of science and medicine.